mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 You can only create up to one database and one blob file storage plan when running the `mxpc-cli` Configuration Tool.
 Run the configuration tool multiple time to create additional database and blob file storage plans.

 If the screen (terminal) cannot fit all elements, some UI elements might overflow and become hidden.
-We recommend opening the `mxpc-cli` Configuration Tool in fullscreen mode, or to at least increase the terminal window size to 180x60.
+We recommend opening the `mxpc-cli` Configuration Tool in fullscreen mode, or to at least increase the terminal window size to 180x60 characters.

 {{% alert color="warning" %}}
 If you delete an environment, make sure that it's completely deleted - `kubectl -n {namespace} get storageinstance {environment-name}-file` and `kubectl get storageinstance {environment-name}-database` should return a _not found_ response.